codefuse-ai/Awesome-Code-LLM/README.md

 - "Chat-like Asserts Prediction with the Support of Large Language Model" [2024-07] [[paper](https://arxiv.org/abs/2407.21429)]

 - "Do LLMs generate test oracles that capture the actual or the expected program behaviour?"
 [2024-10] [[paper](https://arxiv.org/abs/2410.21136)]

+- "Generating executable oracles to check conformance of client code to requirements of JDK Javadocs using LLMs" [2024-11] [[paper](https://arxiv.org/abs/2411.01789)]

 ### Mutation Testing